Where is Area Code 409?

 How Many People Use the 409 Area Code?

-Population served by the 409 area code is estimated to exceed one million residents.
-Although exact figures vary, the area code caters to a broad segment of southeastern Texas, including both densely populated urban zones and more sparsely inhabited rural regions.
+The population served by the 409 area code is estimated to exceed 980,000 residents.
+The area code caters to a broad segment of southeastern Texas, including both densely populated urban zones and more sparsely inhabited rural regions.

-To see official approximations of population coverage and telephone line usage data, visit the Texas Public Utility Commission website, located at 1701 N. Congress Avenue, Austin, TX 78701.
+To see of population coverage and telephone line usage data, visit the Texas Public Utility Commission website, located at 1701 N. Congress Avenue, Austin, TX 78701.

 Is the 409 Area Code Toll-Free?